rath/libxml2-java/README.md

 While you freely run _make_ command many times on your own hand, this step is not needed.
 On running gradle build script, a task named _processNativeResources_ will execute _make_.

+## Memory consideration

+ libxml2-java will free resources on Object.finalize() by default.
+It makes you not hassle with memory management issue.
+However If you have to claim it explicitly, Document.dispose(), XPathContext.dispose() will do the job.
+Note that Docucment.dispose() will free all children nodes as well.

 ## Examples

 * Print all child elements under the root node.